orstavik/JoiComponents/book/chapter6/Pattern8_PolyfillLoaderGenerator.md

 I don't want to neither hand-write nor maintain the polyfills.

 The solution is to use (for now: make) a PolyfillGenerator.
+The generator will create a custom micro-framework for you using polyfills.
+It creates a short snippet of JS code that you put into your code, kinda similar to the code added for the google analytics service.

 1. You select if you want the polyfills to be loaded async or sync.